Toronto FC waives forward Mo Babouli

 “It was at a point where I was about 20, I had some schooling done, some in the States, some here,” Babouli told MLSsoccer.com in 2015.
 “I figured I’d get that done and get it out of the way.
 Obviously (I’d) never leave soccer completely, just not play competitive.”

-Then the door opened at the TFC academy and the five-foot-eight 170-pounder with an ever-changing hairstyle rose through the ranks.Report Typo/Error
+Then the door opened at the TFC academy and the five-foot-eight, 170-pound player with an ever-changing hairstyle rose through the ranks.Report Typo/Error